 Meat and Fish

 Both legumes and stews are a staple in La Riojan cuisine.
-White beans, pochas, and caparrón beans are the legumes frequently included in Rioja recipes.
+White beans, pochas, and caparrón beans are frequently included in Rioja recipes.
 Caparrón beans are a type of red kidney bean and the main ingredient in a hearty stew called caparrones.
 To make the stew, beans are first soaked in water, drained, and then slowly simmered with pork rib, bacon, chorizo, pig trotters, ears, and tail.
 Once the beans are tender, the pork is removed and eaten separately after the beans.
 Rioja Crianza is the ideal Spanish red wine to pair with caparrones.
 These wines see less oak aging and deliver vibrant red fruit flavors for a delicious contrast to the savory stew.

 White Bean Stew

 A fresh white bean stew is a classic winter dish in homes throughout Rioja.
-It’s made with pochas beans known for their smooth, buttery texture.
+It’s made with pochas beans, known for their smooth, buttery texture.
 Pochas are cooked with lamb shoulder, water, onion, garlic, pimenton (paprika), bay leaves, green peppers, and Riojan chorizo.
 The wine’s nutty flavors and full body are an excellent match for the creamy pochas beans.

-Additionally, ranchos or calderetas are rustic stews prepared in a traditional iron pot with potatoes and whatever other ingredients the chef has on hand.
+Ranchos or calderetas are rustic stews prepared in a traditional iron pot with potatoes and whatever other ingredients the chef has on hand.

 Patatas a la Riojana

 Patatas a la Riojana is the region’s unofficial signature dish.
 These Riojan-style potatoes are prepared by sautéing onion with chopped fresh tomatoes.
 Next, peeled and diced potatoes are added to the sauté, followed by paprika, bay leaf, green pepper, and dried pepper.
 The mixture is covered with water and allowed to simmer for ten minutes.
 Then, chorizo is added and allowed to cook with the potatoes for around twenty minutes more.
-The secret to successful patatas a la Riojana is allowing the dish to rest, so the starched released from the potatoes has time to bind the sauce together.
+The secret to successful patatas a la Riojana is allowing the dish to rest so the starch released from the potatoes has time to bind the sauce together.
 Rioja Crianza is the ideal wine to hold its own against the spices in this dish.
 A modern-style Rioja Alavesa is another exceptional match.

 This classic Riojan dish (bacalao a la riojana) is made with salted cod that needs to be soaked for at least 24 hours, changing the water as needed.
 The dish’s flavorful sauce is made by sautéing diced onions with peeled and diced tomatoes.
-Some water, bay leaf, and spices are also added to the pan and simmered on low heat for two hours.
+Some water, bay leaf, and spices are added to the pan and simmered on low heat for two hours.
 Then, the sauce is blended.
 Next, dried red peppers called cristal or choricero peppers are rehydrated by heating them in a pan with oil and water.
 Next, the cod is dredged in flour and fried in garlic-infused oil.
 Finally, the tomato sauce and red peppers are poured over the fish, cooking together over low heat.
-Rioja Crianza is the best match for this cod recipe if drinking local.
+Rioja Crianza is the best match for this cod recipe if you are drinking local.
 However, a Garnacha from Cariñena or Calatayud south of the Ebro with juicy red fruit flavors and refreshing acidity is an outstanding wine pairing for this Riojan-style cod.

 Other Fish Dishes

-Lamb chops, known as Chuletillas de cordero al sarmiento, are a Riojan specialty and are typically cooked on the grill.
+Lamb chops, known as Chuletillas de Cordero al sarmiento, are a Riojan specialty typically cooked on the grill.
 However, they are grilled over vine shoots gathered after pruning the region’s countless vineyards for even more flavor in the winter.
 Simple in preparation yet bold in flavor, the strong taste of lamb meat matches up nicely with an aged Rioja Reserva or Gran Reserva.
 The salt and fat in the meat round out the wine’s robust tannins beautifully.

 Pochas con Codornices

-Pochas con codornices a la Riojana, or white beans with quail Riojan style, is a flavorful dish combining tender quail meat with creamy pochas beans and a pepper-laden sauce.
+Pochas con codornices a la Riojana, or white beans with quail Riojan style, combines tender quail meat with creamy pochas beans and a pepper-laden sauce.
 Also popular in areas of Navarra, the recipe sees the beans first cooked with water.
 Then, a simple sauce is made with carrots, garlic, green pepper, piquillo pepper, tomato sauce, and cooking water reserved from the beans.
 Once the sauce condenses, it’s added to the beans.
 Quail legs and thighs are added during the final fifteen minutes of cooking.
 Pochas con codornices pairs best with a modern white Rioja produced in a less oxidative style.
 Many are barrel-fermented, lending incredible texture to the wine to match the creamy beans with fruit-forward aromas and flavors to complement the spices and delicate quail.

 Other Must-Try Dishes

-La Riojan cuisine also features a memorable chicken dish prepared with fritada riojana or sautéed onions, tomatoes, and peppers.
+La Riojan cuisine also features a memorable chicken dish with fritada riojana or sautéed onions, tomatoes, and peppers.